Bronson, Kansas

 Bronson, Kansas, is a small town in the western part of Bourbon County.
 As of the 2020 census, its population was 304.

-This place got its start in 1875 and was initially called Wilsonville.
+This place was established in 1875 and was initially called Wilsonville.
 It was located in Franklin Township on the Allen-Bourbon county line, approximately five miles southwest of Xenia.
 A post office was established on July 8, 1875, with J.C.
 Wilson as the first postmaster.
 Wilsonville also had a general store and a blacksmith shop.

 Vintage Bronson, Kansas